 As such, you’d be forgiven for shuddering at 2022’s most recurring technical phrase: ‘Digital Transformation’.
 As if businesses hadn’t adapted enough recently, could all this talk of technical renovations be any more ill-judged?

 Not necessarily.
 If anything, you’re more equipped now than ever to tackle your digital transformation challenges.
-Here’s why:
+But what are they?

-Having introduced your data to the Cloud, liberated your users for remote working and moved so many of your solutions off premises, there’s little you haven’t done already to accommodate your Digital Transformation.
+Good news!
+Having introduced your data to the Cloud, set up your users for remote working and moved so many of your solutions off-premises, there’s little you haven’t done already to accommodate your Digital Transformation.
 Thanks (or perhaps, no thanks!) to the events of the last two years, you’ve likely conducted a full technical inventory in the past 12 months, too.

 Incorporating these revolutionary new technologies was your first step towards a major Digital Transformation; and while those changes were born of necessity, your next few will be based entirely on your wider business goals.